tamdc2704/golang-project/README.md

-This project use to learn golang
+This project used to learn golang